EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

 **Remote QES services shall adhere to the [CSC (Cloud Signature Consortium)](https://cloudsignatureconsortium.org/wp-content/uploads/2023/04/csc-api-v2.0.0.2.pdf) specifications that are also the basis for the JSON part of the ETSI TS 119 432 standard on protocols for remote digital signature creation.**

+> **Note**:
-> **Note**: The “Signature Creation Application” is shown as a separate Signing Service but may be integrated into the Service Provider.
+> 1. The “Signature Creation Application” is shown as a separate Signing Service but may be integrated into the Service Provider.
 This depends on available software that the service provider can use.

-> **Note**: The Signer's Document (SD) uploading process is out of scope of this RFC.
+> 2. The Signer's Document (SD) uploading process is out of scope of this RFC.
 The SD can be uploaded either by the user or the Service Provider, prior to the execution of the signing procedure.
+> 3. The onboarding and activation of LT certificates on RQes providers by the user are not in scope of this document.

 # 4. Signing Process:

 This sequence diagram enhances different combination of steps of a signature process, offering authentication and authorization methods to the user, that could include wallet engagement aside to traditional methods (both for Signing Service and QTSP).
-Signing Service drives the user experience flow, and it could offer a credential QeSAC that could be used to authenticate user and keep user's certificates for a set of qtsps where's previously been enrolled and has activated his certificates.
+Signing Service drives the user experience flow, and it could offer a credential QeSAC (that represents a membership access credential substituing the user account) that could be used
+1. to authenticate user
+2. and to keep user's certificate ids in order to improve UX for each signing session towards QTSPs.
-QTSP is responsible for signature authorization, that could be done using the wallet and so offering a string authentication and transaction binding between signing document data and the signature authorization.
+QTSP is responsible for signature authorization, that could be done
+1. using the wallet, relying on a QTSP membership access credential/PID and managing transaction binding between signing document data and the signature authorization (that could rely on a self attested credential)
+2. or using traditional authorization method based on pin/otp or other schemes.

+> [!NOTE] All steps and pieces of information managed by the wallet are optional and can be combined according to regulatory requirements and service providers offer policies.
+This list illustrates many possibilities that are available mixing wallet adoption aside to existing methods in order to leave the choice to the user.

 ## 4.0 Overview: